msimms/OpenWorkoutTracker/Readme.md

 Beta

 ## Tech
-Straen uses one other source project to work properly:
+Straen uses two other source projects to work properly:

 * [core-plot] - A graph plotting framework for iOS
+* [LibMath] - A collection of math utilities, including a peak finding algorithm.

 The app is written in a combination of Objective-C and C++ and targets the Apple iPhone.